 #9 Imbibe at the Best Belfast Bars

-A trip to Belfast is not complete without spending time in one of the classic pubs or lively bars.
-Guinness is the go-to beer in Belfast – but try a Beamish as well – and pubs like The Duke of York and Bittles Bar pour a fine pint.
-We also suggest sampling locally-produced craft brew at The Deer’s Head.
+Somewhat surprisingly, Guinness is the go-to beer in Belfast – but try a Beamish as well.
+Pubs like The Duke of York and Bittles Bar pour a fine pint.

 Bushmills Whiskey is a regional favorite, as the 400-year-old distillery hails from Northern Ireland.
-The Crown Liquor Saloon is a fun place for a dram or whiskey cocktail.
-However, for an exceptional cocktail in a posh atmosphere, go to The Cocktail Bar at The Merchant Hotel.
+The Crown Liquor Saloon is a fun place for a dram.

 #10 Go to Giant’s Causeway

-Hiking the coastal trails and playing on the hexagonal stepping stones are top free things to do at Giant’s Causeway.
-Visitors can also learn more about the natural history of the area and the intriguing legend of the giant, Finn MacCool, inside the Giant’s Causeway Visitor’s Center (ticket required).
+You can also learn more about the natural history of the land and the intriguing legend of the giant, Finn MacCool, inside the Giant’s Causeway Visitor’s Center.

-How To Get To Giant’s Causeway from Belfast
+How To Get to Giant’s Causeway from Belfast

 In hindsight, we would have opted for the cheaper ‘bus only’ all day ticket to save money and time.
 We were told the train ride was far more scenic than the bus route, but honestly didn’t think that was the case.

-Belfast Map: City Centre and Tourist Attractions
+Belfast City Centre Map

 More Belfast Things To Do

-Linen Quarter and the Grand Opera House Belfast
+Linen Quarter and the Grand Opera House

 Nearby Ulster Hall – dating to the mid-1800s – is the city’s premier concert hall, which also hosts fairs and conferences.